hdgarrood/purescript-numeric-hierarchy-guide/groups.rst

 * *Commutativity.* :math:`\forall g, h \in G.\; g*h = h*g`.

-All but one of the groups we have seen so far have been Abelian; in particular, you were probably already aware that :math:`x + y = y + x` for all :math:`x, y
+Almost all of the groups we have seen so far have been Abelian; in particular, you were probably already aware that :math:`x + y = y + x` for all :math:`x, y
 \in \mathbb{R}`.

+The only non-Abelian groups we have seen so far are the symmetric groups: the symmetric group of degree :math:`n` is non-Abelian whenever :math:`n \geq 3`.

 It is possible to prove, although we will not do so here, that any finite non-Abelian group must have at least :math:`6` elements.
-In fact, we have seen one such group already: the symmetric group of order :math:`3`, :math:`S_3`, has exactly :math:`6` elements and is non-Abelian.
+In fact, the symmetric group of degree :math:`3`, that is :math:`S_3`, has exactly :math:`6` elements.

 A final note on groups
 ----------------------